-'We can stop the speculation, we can stop the hurtful comments.': Friend of Nicola Bulley pleas to stop trolling
+'We can stop the speculation, we can stop the hurtful comments.': friend of Nicola Bulley pleas to stop trolling

 “Because at the end of the day, we all want Nicki home, it’s day eleven and believe me these days are getting tougher.”

-In an update, Lancashire Police force has said: "We can say with confidence that by reviewing CCTV, Nicola has not left the field during the key times via Rowanwater, either through the site itself or via the piece of land at the side.
+Meanwhile, Lancashire Police force said: "We can say with confidence that by reviewing CCTV, Nicola has not left the field during the key times via Rowanwater, either through the site itself or via the piece of land at the side.
 Also, we can say that she did not return from the fields along Allotment Lane or via the path at the rear of the Grapes pub on to Garstang Road.

 "Our inquiries now focus on the river path which leads from the fields back to Garstang Road - for that we need drivers and cyclists who travelled that way on the morning of 27 January to make contact."